celtic34fr/zf-got-theme-metroui/README.md

     ...
     'MetroUI_GET',
     ...
+In public folder of your project, first create a folder named gotextension.
+In this folder, create a linked directory with the vendor/celtic34fr/zf-got-theme-metroui/public directory named metroui with the following command executed on Linux :

+    cd public
+    mkdir gotextension
+    cd gotextension
+    ln -s ../../vendor/celtic34fr/zf-got-theme-metroui/public metroui

+For Windows environment use only cmd.exe, the command exected as administrator in public folder became :

+    cd public
+    mkdir gotextension
+    cd gotextension
+    mklink /D metroui ..\..\vendor\celtic34fr\zf-got-theme-metroui\public

 Now, all is is ordre to work.
 You can begin to develop your own extension by adding a new module to your project, your application.